Flashforge Creator 4 (A/S): Independent Dual Extruder 3D Printer with Interchangeable Extruders

 The Creator 4 integrates with FlashPrint 5, transferring files via Wi-Fi or Ethernet.
 A built-in camera allows remote print monitoring over the network.

-Flashforge Creator 4 screen interface showing network settings and available Wi-Fi options.
+Flashforge Creator 4 interface showing network settings, with options for WiFi, hotspot, and wired connection.
+Includes available networks list.

 What software is offered with the Flashforge Creator 4?